-The Directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act.
+The Directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The nature and scope of each type of non-audit service provided means that auditor independence was not compromised.
-During the period no amounts were paid or payable to the auditor for non-audit services provided.
+During the period the auditors provided \$15,000 of non-audit services in relation to taxation advisory services (2022: Nil).